noahsmiths/orientation/docker/0_docker.md

 [Insert stacks of images graphic here]

 Now, you might be thinking: If we're building this image from the ground up, what's our starting point?
 What are we even building from?
 The answer is a **base image**!
 An image is just a snapshot of some environment, so what we can do is take one that already exists as a base, add on our changes, and then we'll have an image that does exactly what we need.
-Luckily for us, the good people over at Node made us an image conveniently named `node`.
+Luckily for us, the good people over at Node made us an image conveniently named `node` that includes everything you need to run a Node program.
 Specifically, we want to use version 20, so we can append it to the name with a semicolon, like this `node:20`.

 Now, in our Dockerfile, we use the `FROM` instruction to tell it what image to use as the base, like this: